WebexCommunity/WebexPythonSDK/README.rst

 Simple, lightweight and scalable Python API wrapper for the Cisco Spark APIs
 ----------------------------------------------------------------------------

 Sure, working with the Cisco Spark APIs is easy (see `devloper.ciscospark.com`_).
-They are RESTful, simply and naturally structured, require only a simple Access Token to authenticate, and the data is elegantly represented in intuitive JSON.
+They are *RESTful*,  *naturally structured*, require only a *simple Access Token for authentication*, and *the data is elegantly represented in intuitive JSON*.
 What could be easier?

 .. code-block:: python

     import requests

     URL = 'https://api.ciscospark.com/v1/messages'